i18n-site/rust/i18/tests/md/en/seo.md

 )
 ```

-`URL redirect` Select dynamic redirection, please modify `/en` in the redirection path `concat("/en",http.request.uri.path,".htm")` to the default language you want the search engines to index.
+Select `URL redirect` for dynamic redirection, and modify the redirection path `concat("/en", http.request.uri.path, ".htm")` by replacing `/en` with the default language you want search engines to index.

 ## Baidu Intelligent Cloud Configuration

-If you need to provide services to mainland China, you can use [Baidu Smart Cloud](//cloud.baidu.com).
+If you need to provide services to users in mainland China, you can use [Baidu Intelligent Cloud](//cloud.baidu.com).

-Data is uploaded to Baidu Object Storage and bound to Baidu Content Distribution Network.
+Upload data to Baidu Object Storage and bind it to Baidu's Content Delivery Network.

-Then create the script in [EdgeJS edge service](//console.bce.baidu.com/cdn/#/cdn/ejs/list) as follows
+Then, create a script in [EdgeJS Edge Service](//console.bce.baidu.com/cdn/#/cdn/ejs/list) as follows:

 ```js
 var uri=r.uri,p=uri.lastIndexOf('.');